Celebrate with a vanilla milkshake. Photo by Inga Nielsen | IST.

 Also below, the difference between a milkshake, float, malt, and thick shake.

 Ingredients For 6 Half-Cup Servings

-1. PLACE ice cream, milk, alcohol and syrup/vanilla in blender.
+1. PLACE ice cream, milk, alcohol, and syrup/vanilla in a blender.
 Cover and blend on high speed until smooth.

 2. POUR into glasses.
 Garnish as desired and serve immediately.

 More ice cream in the mix makes a thicker shake.